1 goal; build a Labyrinth and Medicine Wheel for outdoor meditation. Nature rejuvenates and inspires us. In January I

 The number One Goal never came to be...but a priority for 2019!
 I am scheduled to give a labyrinth workshop here on the homestead in September.
 But our labyrinth will be finished early summer, along with building horse agility courses!

 Goal number Two: We did not build new garden beds, but increased the size of a couple raised beds.
 We did not plant in the Hulgekulture beds either.
 These we discovered became a menace as the ground hornets love to nest in them.
 Instead we needed to use that area for one of the horse paddocks.
 All of them were bulldozed up into one large bed.
 Both Chiree and Pixi came back to the homestead.
 Yeah more horse manure for 2019!

 This fall we cleared more brush and trees on the 5 acres that was originally cleared by the goats (2012-2016).
 We planted seed, and are really anxious to see what comes up this spring.

-Number Four is still a vision with walking trails, but they now will also be for the horse agility courses.
+Number Four is still a vision with walking trails, but maybe for the horse agility courses.
 During the summer we plan on creating courses prescribed by the International Equestrian Agility Club to promote and compete with other Equestrian Agility Members around the world.
-Pixi is entered in the Agility Club and our courses will be available for other horse lovers in the area to compete as well.
+Pixi is entered in the Agility Club.